 When is the NFL Pro-Bowl Game?

 The NFL Pro-Bowl is held the week before the Super Bowl.
 The Pro-Bowl will be on January 31, 2021 for the 2020 NFL season.
+Due to COVID-19, the Pro Bowl has been cancelled but there will be virtual activities with players and celebrities.

 When does the NFL regular season start?